John-Abbott-College/1T4-Notes/wk7/pwsh_scripting_assignment.md

 Complete the script named `script_3.ps1` so that it can execute the tasks below:

-1.
-2.
-3.
+1. Find all of the filenames in the **Assignment-2** directory that are NOT compressed
+2. Using a for loop (this has been provided to you), determine the filename and length (file size) of each non-compressed file.
+Append the results to the compression.txt output file created in Part 1, using the same structure as the heading (Filename,Size(Bytes)).
+3. Find all of the filenames in the **Assignment-2** directory that ARE compressed (.zip in the name)
+4. Using a for loop (this has been provided to you), determine the filename and length (file size) of each compressed file.
+Append the results to the compression.txt output file created in Part 1, using the same structure as the heading (Filename,Size(Bytes)).
+5.
 (BONUS).
-Using the results from the previous steps, attempt to compute the compression ratio and add it to the output file.
+Using the results from the previous steps, attempt to compute the compression ratio and add it to the output file using the structure (Filename,CompressionRatio)

+Your script will be complete when you can run the following command from powershell, and can observe that the **compression.txt** file contains the file size information needed.

 ```powershell
 PS C:\Folder-Where-Your-Scripts-Are-Stored> .\script_3.ps1